-- The 2019 budget allows for a 2.7% increase in the funding for library materials.
+- The 2020 budget allows for a 4% increase in the funding for library materials.
 This is in a large part due to the increasing demand for digital materials and the associated costs.
-The materials' budget represents 12.6% of the total General Fund budget (and 13.5% without Special Projects), but drops to 9.2% of the four budgeted funds. - The budget reflects changes in customer demand for digital materials.
+The materials' budget represents 10% of the total General Fund budget (and 11% without Special Projects), but drops to 8.3% of the three budgeted funds. - The budget reflects changes in customer demand for digital materials.
 Digital downloads by customers, particularly for Overdrive ebooks/eaudio and Hoopla content, continues to increase.
-From January to April 2018, customer usage of Hoopla increased by 34% over the same time period in 2017.
-For that same comparative time period, Overdrive checkouts increased by 24%.
-Additional, purchase requests submitted by customers continue to accelerate in Overdrive.
-From January April 2018, TSCPL responded to 6,284 ebook and eaudio purchase requests in Overdrive compared to 5,833 in that same time period in 2017.
-It is imperative that wait times for digital content be reduced and resources be allocated accordingly.
-However, the same shift from print to digital is not occurring in the juvenile collection.
-(Juvenile print circulation has experienced a modest increase.) - If the State Library's funding continues to deplete, TSCPL needs to plan for continuation of databases that are currently paid and access made available by the State Library.
+From January to December 2018, customer usage of Hoopla increased by 19% over the same time period in 2017.
+For that same comparative time period, Overdrive checkouts increased by 20%.
+Purchase requests submitted by customers continue to accelerate in Overdrive.
+In 2018,

+TSCPL received 18,606 Overdrive purchase requests compared with 2,472 requests for physical and audiobooks.
+It is imperative to meet customer demands for ebook/eaudio materials by continuing to generously allocate resources for digital content from Overdrive and Hoopla.

+• If the State Library's funding continues to deplete, TSCPL needs to plan for continuation of databases that are currently paid and access made available by the State Library.
 They can provide access statewide at a substantial discount.
 State Library staff have confirmed that database funding is intact for this year.
 It appears that the State Library can continue to provide this service for another year.
 However, for forthcoming budget years sufficient budget should be maintained to continue databases as an individual library if necessary.